AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/deployment/deployment-errors-where-patches-not-found.md

 description: "This article provides a solution to the issue where you see an error *Next patches weren't found: MDVA-XXXXX, ACSD-XXXXX.
 Please, check with 'status' command availability of these patches for the current Magento version*."
 ---

-# Deployment errors where patches are not found
+# Deployment errors where patches not found

 This article provides a solution to the issue when upgrading your instance the deployment fails and you see an error in the deployment logs: *Next patches weren't found: MDVA-XXXXX, ACSD-XXXXX.
 Please, check with "status" command availability of these patches for the current Magento version*.